How to Become a Certified Proofreader

 - Test Your Skills: Once you have honed your proofreading skills, you should consider taking proofreading tests online.
 From textual exercises to multiple-choice quizzes, there are numerous tests available on the internet that can measure your ability to identify inconsistencies and errors.

 It is highly recommended that you get a proofreading certification online to help you hone your skills as well as show your competency in this niche.
 While you don’t necessarily need to acquire a certificate in order to become a proofreader, accreditation will prove to be very beneficial as it will make it easier for you to secure contracts and clients in the future.
 Before getting a certificate, you should do proper research so you can find the platform that has the proofreading courses and recognition you need.
 A few recommendations include Knowadays, Proofread Anywhere, and Publishing Training Centre.

 5. Find Proofreading Jobs

 There are two primary ways to earn money as a proofreader:

 - In-house proofreading jobs

 Whether it makes sense to choose one over the other depends entirely on what your goals are as an aspiring proofreader.

 If you are looking for a job that offers a steady schedule and consistent pay, then you should research companies that hire proofreaders.
 On the other hand, if you would like to have more control of your schedule or the types of work that you can take on, then you may be better off working as a self-employed individual or an independent contractor.

 Proofreading is a flexible and reliable career that has been around since the dawn of print media.
-It is one of the lucrative jobs that will continue to stick around as the demand for court reporting and content marketing increase.
+It is one of the lucrative jobs that will continue to stick around as the demand for court reporting and content marketing increases.
 Just like any other editorial job, proofreading has its challenges.
 But if you really invest in your craft, then becoming a certified proofreader will be certainly worth it in the long run.